tuhindutta/Speech-Refiner/docs/README.md

 - Set a strict and secure CSP header.
 - Remove unsafe-inline and unsafe-eval.
 - Validate microphone permissions and backend headers for production use.

+## 🤝 Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request for any enhancements or bug fixes.
+For more details and updates, visit the [GitHub Repository](https://github.com/tuhindutta/Speech-Refiner).